qgis/QGIS-Documentation/source/docs/training_manual/processing/r_intro.rst

 .. image:: img/r_intro/r_intro_7.png

 .. note::
-   You can open, copy and save the image by right clicking on the plot
+   You can open, copy and save the image by right clicking on the plot.

 Create a vector
 ===============

-With an R script you can also create a vector and automatically load it into QGIS.
+You can also create a vector layer and have it automatically loaded into QGIS.

-The following example has been taken from the ``Random sampling grid`` script that you can download from the online collection :menuselection:`R --> Tools --> Download R scripts from the on-line collection`.
+The following example has been taken from the ``Random sampling grid`` script that you can download from the online collection :menuselection:`R --> Tools --> Download R scripts from the on-line collection` (may not be available).

-The aim of this exercise is to create a random point vector in a layer extent using the ``spsample`` function of the ``sp`` package.
+The aim of this exercise is to create a random point vector layer using an input vector layer to restrict the extent using the ``spsample`` function of the ``sp`` package.

 Script parameters